28 Aug How do Owners Corporations make decisions?

 A unanimous resolution recognises the rights of members may be diminished and it is appropriate all members agree.

-How decisions are made?
+How are Owners Corporation decisions made?

-Decisions can be made:
+Owners Corporation decisions can be made:

 - at a general meeting

-- by a ballot of members which is a vote taken outside of the meeting.
+- by a ballot of members, which is a vote taken outside of the meeting.

 - the quorum is 50% of the members are present